SpikyCactus

 I learnt everything I need to know about life from watching Tom & Jerry, Laurel & Hardy and Star Trek, growing cacti (and other succulents), reading Thomas Hardy, going hiking/camping, playing Traveller (it's a role-playing game), listening to punk, skanking really badly and owning a guitar I will never learn to play.

 On a more technical note, I'm on a mission to write up to 600 characters of mostly irrelevant, superficial, ill-informed, uninteresting and unamusing rubbish about each film I own as I watch it, with a special (management speak alert) laser-like focus, on cats, cacti (and other succulents), chainsaws, decapitations and general badassness.
 (You know what I mean, the sort of low grade, background noise that the Internet allows people with no talent, understanding or considered thoughts to publish).
 I do occasionally write something coherent about the film itself, but mostly I just go off on a tangent somewhere else and write about my favourite topic, me; (this is normally extremely tedious trivia that in many cases relates to something that also happened a long time ago).
+(I've also realised that I go on about trains a lot; I think this is because I spend an inordinate amount of time travelling on them because of my job - I'm not a train spotter, honest!)
 I imagine this probably infuriates many real movie buffs who take these things seriously, genuinely know something about films and are interested in other people's thoughts on them; but please, just try and roll with it.

 I have noticed that some people (probably accidentally) press the 'star' button by what I've written.
 To them I say thank you for giving my life meaning, substance and direction, plus the courage and fortitude to sit through some pretty terrible films all the way to the end, just so I can then share this pain with others here.